What Does a Title Company Do?

 » MORE: How much are closing costs?

 The prevailing housing market plays a big part in the choice to negotiate seller concessions.
 As a general rule, sellers are less likely to consider concessions in a seller’s market.
+Still, when you negotiate seller concessions, keep in mind what’s fair for both parties.

 In most cases, you’ll want to request seller concessions upfront, before your purchase offer is accepted.

-However, it’s possible to ask for a seller credit later, after your offer is accepted and you begin the closing process.
-If the home inspector finds several costly issues (e.g., home needs a new roof, HVAC needs repair), you can still ask for a seller credit to cover part of the costs you’ll incur by getting those items repaired or replaced after the sale.
+For instance, if the home inspector finds several costly issues, like the home needs a new roof or the heating, ventilation and air conditioning (HVAC) system needs to be repaired, you can ask for a seller credit to cover part of the costs you’ll incur by getting those items repaired or replaced after the sale.
+A seller credit essentially reduces the amount of cash you have to bring to closing but it doesn’t lower the purchase price.

 » MORE: How much to offer on a house

 Seller concessions can offer a mutual benefit for buyers and sellers in a real estate transaction.
-However, it’s essential to consider your particular circumstances when asking for a concession.
+But it’s essential to consider your particular circumstances when asking for a concession.
 Your agent may not recommend asking for concessions if you’re in a seller’s market and there’s a lot of competition.

 Taylor Sansano